 Since you’re moving in order to raise a family in a more natural environment, one of your top priorities should be the amenities that the place provides.
 In other words, you’ll want to have access to a good daycare and schools.
 In addition to this, other amenities and general characteristics of the place are just as important.
 For example, will you be able to find a new job there in your field?
 Does the community offer activities and hobbies suitable for you and your children?
 For example, if you like skiing, is there a ski resort nearby?
 Can you try out some new landscaping ideas without having problems?
 Write down everything you need and the services you are looking for, but be prepared for some compromises when moving.

 Now that you know exactly what you’re looking for, let’s take a closer look at some of our top picks.

 What better place to connect with nature than Alaska?
-Homer, cozy home to only several thousand residents, is a true national treasure when it comes to nature.
+Homer, a cozy home to only several thousand residents, is a true national treasure when it comes to nature.
 Despite that, it is also home to a handful of good schools your kids could go to, as well as one college campus and affordable public transport.
 Although it is located on the coast, you will rarely see temperatures high enough to enjoy a swim in the se1a.
 On the other hand, the average winter here sees around 50 inches of snow – your children are sure to have a great time.

 South Lake Tahoe, California

 This popular cozy Californian town is located on the lake with the same name.
 There are four elementary schools and a community college in the vicinity of South Lake Tahoe.
 It is a town that will truly bring a whole new meaning to the word hygge.
 With snowy winters and warm summers, it offers the best of both worlds.
 It is truly a great place to raise kids.